-Paul Alston Chair, 4425 Library, Allied Health, and Nursing Building
+Paul Alston Chairperson, 4425 Health Sciences Building

 The department offers three master of science (MS) degree programs and a doctor of philosophy (PhD).
 Students in rehabilitation counseling and vocational evaluation MS degree programs complete a minimum of 48 s.h. of credit.
 Students in the substance abuse and clinical counseling degree program must complete 54 s.h. of credit.
 Students with an undergraduate degree in rehabilitation services are required to complete a minimum of 42 s.h. of credit for any of the three MS degree programs.
 Required courses passed with a grade of B or higher at the undergraduate level will be waived.
+The application deadline for MS degree applications is March 1st.